astrobl1904/prtg-custom_sensors/README.md

 ## Advanced EXE/Script Sensors

-The sensors contained in this repository are written either _Python_ or _PowerShell_ scripts.
+The sensors contained in this repository are implemented either as _Python_ script or as _PowerShell_ script.
 Following is a list of implemented _Advanced EXE/Script Sensors_.

 ### Sensor `Get-TalendScheduledTask`